Artist Redin Winter. Photo by Jim Carmody.

 Though my creative path has crossed disciplines and geographies—from Texas to Washington, North Carolina to California—each chapter has given me a deeper understanding of presence, energy, and place.
 Painting is where all of it comes home.

 I’m Redin Winter, a visual artist based in San Diego, California.
-I came to the canvas through the long corridor of performance, and I stay for the unspoken.
+I came to the canvas through the long corridor of artistic mediums, and I stay for the unspoken.
 For the felt but unnameable.
 For the connection between artist and viewer, movement and stillness, body and breath.

 Each painting is a threshold.